It is never an easy decision to have your beloved pet put to sleep, and we endeavour to support you throughout the decision making process and beyond.

 Afterwards, it is possible to bury your pet in your garden, or we offer the use of a local, family-run, pet crematorium service, Meadow Wood.
 It is possible for your pet to be cremated with other pets, or individually if you would like to have their ashes back to keep or scatter.
 We have visited Meadow Wood ourselves and are confident your pet will be treated with dignity and respect.
 They can also offer pet burials in their beautiful, peaceful grounds.
 If you decide to have your pet individually cremated, Meadow Wood can return the ashes in a scatter pouch or in a variety of caskets or urns – see their website.

 Euthanasia during Covid-19

 For many owners, when the time comes to say goodbye to their beloved pet, they wish to be with them whilst the vet gives the final injection.
-Unfortunately, it is not possible for us to perform euthanasia in the traditional way, whilst also maintaining social distancing between the vet and the owner.
-As lockdown eases we have been able to find solutions for you to be with your pet, if you feel comfortable doing so and it is appropriate for the patient.
+Unfortunately, it is not possible for us to perform euthanasia in the traditional way, whilst also maintaining social distancing between the vet and the owner, but we have been able to find solutions for you to be with your pet, if you feel comfortable doing so.
 This includes performing euthanasia outside (dogs only), or performing euthanasia with the use of long drip lines to administer the overdose of anaesthetic.
 Please do let us know if you have strong preferences, and please follow any instructions given by the team to keep you safe.

 If you feel more comfortable saying your goodbyes at home, and allowing us to take your pet in to the surgery for their final journey without you, please be reassured that your pet will be treated with dignity, kindness and respect – we treat all pets as if they were our own.
 Your pet will receive a painless overdose of anaesthetic and pass quickly, whilst being given a cuddle by one of our team.